How to Self-Quarantine During COVID-19

 Are you ready to discover your college program?

 With cases of COVID-19 rising again, students must protect themselves and others in their community.

 Nobody likes being cooped up for months on end.
-Isolation can harm mental health, making it harder for students to stay focused on their studies.
+Isolation can harm your mental health, and make it harder for you to focus on your studies.

-To help out, we've developed some tips for self-quarantine, wherever you hunker down.
+To help keep you safe and sane, we'd like to share a few tips on how you can self-quarantine effectively.
 Some are useful but temporary distractions; others are more long-term solutions.

 You could learn a new skill, create a daily routine, or binge-watch Netflix with friends.
 Whatever you do, the goal should be to make self-quarantine feel like an obstacle to overcome rather than a source of existential dread.

 Days spent at home can become unstructured, aimless, and stressful.
 If you're struggling with productivity, it might help to give your body and mind a consistent routine to follow.